ErenDinc/ErenDinc/README.md

 #### Front-end Developer
 My name is Eren, I am 22 years old, I am developing myself on Front-end and javascript software and I am sharing my projects with you here.

-Skills:  JS / HTML / CSS/ Node.js / TypeScript / Json

 - 🌱 I’m currently learning React
 - 📫 How to reach me: erendncbusiness@gmail.com
-- ⚡ Fun fact: NFTs
+- ⚡ Fun fact: NFTs and Crypto